MASmithers/MASmithers/README.md

 - 👋 Hi, I’m @MASmithers
 - 👀 I’m interested in ... all sorts of things
 - 🌱 I’m currently learning ...
-Rust amd Life
+GO amd Life
 - 💞️ I’m looking to collaborate on ...nothing just yet, I've not mastered Life
 - 📫 How to reach me ... try waving